ElDiegolar/CarReliabilityApp/README.md

 # Translations Guide

-This document provides instructions for working with translations in the Car Reliability application.
+This document provides instructions for working with translations in the Lemnaed application.

 ## Overview